 SECTION 4: Vacancies

 In the event of a vacancy in the Office of the President, the Vice-president in charge of state and International Chapters shall automatically succeed to that office.
-In the event of any other vacancy among the officers and/or directors, the Board of Directors shall, within thirty days, appoint a successor from the General Body to that Office and he/she shall serve for the reminder of the term.
+In the event of any other vacancy among the Officers and/or Directors, the Board of Directors shall, within thirty days, appoint a successor from the General Body to that Office and he/she shall serve for the remainder of the term.

 SECTION 5: Board Membership

 Any Board member who fails to attend three consecutive board meetings or at least 50% of the meetings in a year may be replaced at the discretion of the Board of Directors.
 Replaced board member will be notified in writing of the decision.